MarcinOrlowski/laravel-api-response-builder/docs/compatibility.md

  * ApiCodeBase's `getBaseMapping()` is now `getReservedCodeMessageKey()`
  * Internal constants for `ExeceptionHandlerHelper` supported exceptions are now prefixed with `EX_` (i.e. `HTTP_NOT_FOUND` is now `EX_HTTP_NOT_FOUND`)
- * ExceptionHandler's debug trace no longer depends on `APP_DEBUG` value and can be enabled independently

 ### v2 ###